wp-plugins/links-synthesis/readme.txt

 == Changelog ==

+= 1.1.4 =
+* NEW: Enhance the appearence of the configuration page
+* BUG: Improve the matching of the regexp

 = 1.1.3 =
 * BUG: Avoid taking in account links that has been added by other plugins